KCK woman dreamed of being a mom. She was pregnant when she was killed, family says

 “She had a lot of struggles,” Yesenia Ibarra said.
 “Very depressed, a lot of anxiety. ...
 She was trying to find love somewhere, find something to cure what she (felt) inside.”

-Ybarra grew up in Kansas City, Kan., attending Turner High School.
-She studied to be a nurse at a California college but didn't graduate, said her younger brothers, Esteban and Alejandro Ibarra.
+Ybarra grew up in Kansas City, Kansas, attending Turner High School.
+She studied to be a nurse at a California college but didn’t graduate, said her younger brothers, Esteban and Alejandro Ibarra.

 Alejandro Ibarra, who answered the door when police came to relay the tragic news, recalled the gradual way he told his mother and sister that Ybarra was gone.
 On Tuesday, as his young relatives played on a trampoline nearby, he said he’s unsure how he’ll explain to them what happened to their loving aunt.